 Why Supplier Management Matters for Grocery Growth

-What is Supplier Management?
+What Is Supplier Management?

 In this context, supplier management refers to the responsibility of the customer to provide clear guidelines and communication methods for transactions.
 The idea goes hand-in-hand with supplier enablement, which speaks to the ability of a customer to use connectivity and technology to boost collaboration and transaction efficacy.
 Essentially, supplier enablement gives your partners the tools they need to trade with you, while supplier management helps you communicate your needs with ease.

-Dealing with a Range of Suppliers
+1. Dealing With a Range of Suppliers

 Grocery stores handle a huge diversity of products, the vast majority of which come from outside suppliers.
 Yes, some chains have their “store brand,” which is helpful for creating buyer loyalty and driving competitive prices.
 And of course, there are well-known brands on the shelves, like King’s Hawaiian rolls, Dannon yogurts, and Cottonelle toilet paper.

-The Technology Disparity
+2. The Technology Disparity

-TrueCommerce OneTime is designed to help grocers and other supplier-reliant retail businesses to easily connect and transact with suppliers across a range of technical maturities.
+Supplier enablement technology is designed to help grocers and other supplier-reliant retail businesses to easily connect and transact with suppliers across a range of technical maturities.
 The solution includes both primary software and a support service that empowers you to create a customized, automated workflow for both inbound and outbound documents.

-It’s no good having automation if the software is sending through the incorrect information.
-OneTime features powerful verification and validation features that scan documents of all types for any potential errors.
-If an error is found, or key data is missing, we automatically notify the supplier and our Managed Service Desk helps them rectify the issue.
+It’s no good having automation if the software is sending through incorrect information.
+Supplier enablement software features powerful verification and validation features that scan documents of all types for any potential errors.
+If an error is found, or key data is missing, it automatically notifies the supplier to help them rectify the issue.

 Support for Supplier Management

-In addition to its behind-the-scenes automation, the OneTime platform also offers a user-friendly interface with both customer and supplier portals.
+In addition to its behind-the-scenes automation, supplier enablement also offers a user-friendly interface with both customer and supplier portals.
 These enhance supplier relationships by giving both parties a clear view of their interactions, needs, and capabilities.

-OneTime also facilitates effective communication with a fully managed service model that provides support for both you and your suppliers.
+A supplier enablement solution also facilitates effective communication with a fully managed service model that provides support for both you and your suppliers.
 We proactively monitor message exchanges to alert you to any issues and resolve them before they impact your business.
 Our streamlined onboarding process helps your suppliers understand your needs while giving them the training they need to send transactions with confidence-- and does so without requiring involvement from your team.